32blit/32blit-sdk/docs/contributing.md

 ### Ignored files
-view the file .gitignore in the repo root folder, it shows you which files will not be tracked and mostlikely you wont need to change these.
+view the file .gitignore in the repo root folder, it shows you which files will not be tracked and most-likely you wont need to change these.

 ### local commit